BetoIII/atlas-lease-extractor/README.md

 3. View real-time extraction progress
 4. Review structured results with source verification
 5. Export data to Excel or CoStar formats

+After running the app you can also visit `http://localhost:3000/dashboard`.
+The marketing site remains publicly accessible, while `/dashboard` and any nested routes require you to sign in with Better‑Auth.

 ### API Integration
 ```python